atj4me/ddev-tailscale-router/README.md

 ## Troubleshooting

+If you get an error while running the share command, check your authentication status:
+- Make sure your `TS_AUTHKEY` environment variable is set and valid.
+- Run `ddev tailscale login` to authenticate interactively if needed.
+- If you encounter port conflicts or stale proxy/funnel handlers, the script will attempt to reset and retry automatically.
-If you get an error while running the share command, try logging out using `ddev tailscale logout` and then run your command again (`ddev tailscale share`, `ddev tailscale launch`, or your custom command).
+If problems persist, try logging out using `ddev tailscale logout` and then rerun your command (`ddev tailscale share`, `ddev tailscale launch`, or your custom command).

 ## Components of the Repository